Zines-The Mysterious Lost Zine Bag of 2014

 This is a set of three zines called Revoke with three issues called DIY, NOMAD and OUTSIDER.
 They are by Hannah Reynolds, Jess Watson and Graham Wann.
 I liked them very much and they are parcelled together in seperate envelopes and each zine is different.

 All tied up by Sophie Butcher.
-It originally came with a balloon attached and I couldn't take it with me as it would have got popped by the general public.
+It originally came with a balloon attached but I couldn't take it with me as it would have got popped by the general public.

-I very much like this - 'I've always likened recruitment consultants to carrion crows feasting on the exhausted flesh of the dead' In my job club months I felt exactly the same way.
+I very much liked this observation - 'I've always likened recruitment consultants to carrion crows feasting on the exhausted flesh of the dead' In my job club months I felt exactly the same way.

 The Virgin Mary by Sofia.
 Lots of gems on the front and inside Mary lives the American dream.
 The zine fair invite.
 I like invites and leaflets.